PsyTeachR/reprores-v2/docs/04-data.md

 #### View()

 A familiar way to look at the table is given by <code><span class='fu'><a href='https://rdrr.io/r/utils/View.html'>View</a></span><span class='op'>(</span><span class='op'>)</span></code> (uppercase 'V').
 This command can be useful in the console, but don't ever put this one in a script because it will create an annoying pop-up window when the user runs it.
-Or you can click on an objects in the  <a class='glossary' target='_blank' title='RStudio is arranged with four window “panes.”' href='https://psyteachr.github.io/glossary/p#panes'>environment pane</a> to open it up in a viewer that looks a bit like Excel.
+Or you can click on an objects in the  <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>environment pane</a> to open it up in a viewer that looks a bit like Excel.
 You can close the tab when you're done looking at it; it won't remove the object.

 #### print()